We are simply trying to hold space for

 As we are growing in numbers, we are beginning to create local (and virtual) communities that people may join to nurture “the work.”

 Close to twenty years ago GRI was conceived on the back porch of a house in Washington DC with three people: one person from Palestine,

 one from the US and one from the Netherlands.
 A few years later a small group of five individuals from across the globe built on this initial foundation and explored the energies and connections between each other and committed to harnessing this energy for the good of the world.

 As a result, GRI was born.
 Our passion centers around Group Relations, Social Justice, and Spirituality.
 Feeling that over-imposing too much structure on the organization was not in service of our larger intention, our leadership model looked quite different from other nonprofit organizations in that whoever had more energy took the lead to organize events, often in pairs.

 The general philosophy guiding founding members is that everyone is equal, and must trust each other, working both collaboratively and independently, but most importantly, fluidly.
 The first GRI-community started in the Netherlands when the five co-founders created GRI.

 Now active GRI communities are present in San Diego, Boston, Philadelphia, and Denmark.
-We have GRI Co-creators in many cities in the US and in the following countries: The Netherlands, United Kingdom, France, Switzerland, Jamaica, Israel and Australia.
+We have GRI Co-creators in many cities in the US and in the following countries: The Netherlands, United Kingdom, France, Switzerland, Poland, Singapore, India, Denmark, Jamaica, Israel and Australia.